 To initially confront the orphan crisis within Cameroon, CameroonONE established an In-Home Child Sponsorship program designed to support both an orphaned child as well as his or her surviving relatives, with the goal of reuniting families.
 Each household received PTA school fees, medical assistance, school supplies, uniforms, textbooks, shoes, a family stipend, as well as rice, seeds, cooking oil and other essentials of Cameroonian daily life.
-Families accepting the responsibility of receiving in-home child sponsorship do so with the full understanding that it will be conditional that the child attends school, will be fully vaccinated and receive necessary healthcare.
+Families accepting the responsibility of receiving a child through Transition to Home program do so with the full understanding that it will be conditional that the child attends school, will be fully vaccinated and receive necessary healthcare.

 It is best to begin with an assessment of the child and family situation before mobilizing resources, as support should address the root causes related to abandonment and promote child wellbeing.
 If vulnerable families can be identified prior to separation, preventing the splitting of families is preferred.
 Ultimately, policies and operations should be working with the aim of eventually diverting their support towards preventative services and community building to strengthen the capacity of vulnerable families to look after their children.

 The psychological and physical needs of the children must always be at the forefront of investigations and if a child is in danger of any kind, temporary or transitional care (respite, emergency care, rehabilitation, or small group homes) can be utilized while the family unit receives resources and support.
 Indeed, during the process reunification it may be necessary to provide a child with a more suitable form of alternative care, such as foster or small group homes.
 The decision to relocate children should be regularly reviewed to ensure children are returned to their family environment in a timely but considered manor.